Jesus Is Just Alright: The Byrds version

-The Doobie Brothers' version
+The Doobie Brothers version

 The Doobie Brothers' version of "Jesus Is Just Alright" was first released on their second album, Toulouse Street, in 1972.
 It was subsequently released in November 1972 as the second single from the album (b/w "Rockin' Down the Highway") and went on to become a U.S. hit, peaking at No. 35 on the Billboard Hot 100 in February 1973.
+On the New Zealand Listener charts it reached No.8.
 The single featured a shorter, edited version of the song compared to the one included on the album.
 The Doobie Brothers' version of "Jesus Is Just Alright" was one of several religiously themed songs to reach the U.S. charts between 1969 and 1973.
 (Note: Other religiously-themed songs to reach the charts at this time included "Spirit in the Sky" by Norman Greenbaum, "Put Your Hand in the Hand" by Ocean, "Superstar" by Murray Head, "Morning Has Broken" by Cat Stevens, "Jubilation" by Paul Anka, "Speak to the Sky" by Rick Springfield, "Jesus Was a Capricorn" and "Why Me" by Kris Kristofferson, "My Sweet Lord" by George Harrison and "I Knew Jesus (Before He Was a Star)" by Glen Campbell.)
 The song, along with its B-side, continues to be a staple of playlists on classic rock radio stations.

 The band first became aware of "Jesus Is Just Alright" after hearing the Byrds' version.
 Before long, the song had been added to the Doobie Brothers' live repertoire.
 As a result, the Doobies' musical arrangement is very similar to the one used by the Byrds.
 However, the Doobie Brothers' rendition includes an extra bridge that the band added themselves.
 In 2007, bassist Tiran Porter claimed that the idea of adding a slow bridge was his, including the lyrics "Jesus is my friend", but due to the high vocal range demanded, guitarist Patrick Simmons sang lead instead of him.
 Although none of the individual band members were religiously inclined, the song went on to become very popular among Christians during the early 1970s, particularly those within the hippie counterculture that were involved with the Jesus movement.

 Record World said, "Vocally and musically, this is a strong record."

 In addition to its appearance on Toulouse Street, the song can also be found on several Doobie Brothers compilations, including Best of The Doobies, Listen to the Music: The Very Best of The Doobie Brothers, Long Train Runnin': 1970–2000, Greatest Hits, and The Very Best of The Doobie Brothers.
 Live recordings of the song appear on the Farewell Tour, Rockin' down the Highway: The Wildlife Concert, and Live at Wolf Trap albums.